Stanley James

 Stanley Neville James (3 January 1932 - 12 October 2002) was a New Zealand cricketer.
 He was a right-handed batsman and right-arm medium-pace bowler who played a single match for Otago during the 1953–54 season.

 James was born at Wanganui in 1932.
 He worked as an assistant superintendent.
-His only senior representative match for Otago came against the touring Fiji side.
+His only senior representative match for Otago came against the touring Fiji team.
 He did not bat during the match and took a single wicket.

 James died at Wanganui in 2002.
 An obituary was published in the 2003 New Zealand Cricket Almanack.